varshini2305/nft_rarity_ranking/README.md

 - NFT metadata can be fetched using Rarity Sniper including collection size (total no. of NFTs within collection) and NFT level stats (like rarity score, rarity rank)

+- Opensea - was used to initially fetch collection-level stats

 ```
 https://raritysniper.com/robots.txt
 ```